BIMSBbioinfo/pigx_sars-cov-2/README.md

 (see our [example report](https://github.com/BIMSBbioinfo/pigx_sars-cov-2#sample-reports)).
 Additionally there will be more detailed reports per sample, which cover the quality control of the samples, the detected variants and a taxonomic classification of all unaligned reads.
-This version of the pipeline was designed to work with paired-end amplicon sequencing data generated using the ARTIC nCoV-2019 primers.
+This version of the pipeline was designed to work with single- and paired-end amplicon sequencing data generated using the ARTIC nCoV-2019 primers.
+But it works with any set of primer.

 Features to enable e.g. single-end input are currently under development.
 We are happy to hear about any other feature request!
 Please consider using the Issue Tracker for this.